 From this humble beginning, the nascent sport of football spread rapidly across the land of Canada, finding eager participants as far away as Vancouver on the Pacific coast of British Columbia just a few years later.
-Despite its notable soccer history, Canada curiously lacks a domestic national league, making it one of the only countries of its stature, population, size and wealth anywhere in the world to go without.
+Despite its notable soccer history, Canada curiously lacks a domestic national league, making it the only country of its stature, population, size and wealth anywhere in the world to go without.

 A previous endeavour to create a Canadian league in 1987 was a financial disaster, and folded after just six turbulent seasons.
 A second attempt looms at manufacturing a professional soccer league out of the elusive ether that encircles Canada’s most popular participatory sport.
-Whether this effort will be a success that creates a passion for club football in such urban outposts as Regina and Saskatchewan, or instead becomes yet another footnote in an ultimately doomed quest for a national league, is occupying the minds of Canadian admirers of the beautiful game.
+Whether this effort will be a success that creates a passion for club football in such urban outposts as Regina and Saskatoon, or instead becomes yet another footnote in an ultimately doomed quest for a national league, is occupying the minds of Canadian admirers of the beautiful game.

 What we know thus far: the proposed Canadian Premier League is likely to begin in 2018, and will initially involve between six to eight clubs.
 Most of the prospective club owners are corporations already involved with either Canadian gridiron football (CFL) or ice hockey (NHL or junior leagues).
 The league’s business plan was due to be released by summer 2016.
 There has also been an acknowledgement by those building the league that revenue from attendance won’t be enough to sustain the league financially – likely meaning that corporate sponsorship and television revenue would both be necessary to eventually turn a profit.

-Although Canada today lacks a national soccer league, the country’s professional clubs have competed at a high level for at least 45 years.
+Although Canada currently lacks a national soccer league, the country’s professional clubs have competed at a high level for at least 45 years.
 Toronto Falcons and Vancouver Royals fielded sides in the early North American Soccer League (NASL) in 1968.
 They were joined or succeeded by other Canadian teams – such as Toronto Metros, Montreal Olympic, and Calgary Boomers – over the next decade.